IB - International Baccalaureate (Etelä-Tapiolan lukio)

 Group 6 - Arts or Electives:

-- Visual Arts SL (optional - or select another subject from groups 1-4)
+Optional - or select another subject from groups 1-4

 At least seven students are required to subscribe to a subject in order for courses to run.
 Timetable restrictions may also limit choices.